irobot-ros/ros2-performance/proposals/intraprocess_communication.md

 2. If IPC is enabled, this boils down to `IntraProcessManager::add_subscription(SubscriptionBase::SharedPtr subscription, SubscriptionOptions options)`.
-3. `IntraProcessManager::add_subscription(...)` stores the `Subscription` information in an internal structure of type `IPCSubscription_info_t`.
+3. `IntraProcessManager::add_subscription(...)` stores the `Subscription` information in an internal structure of type `SubscriptionInfo`.
 The structure will always contain a ring buffer of the size specified by the depth from the QoS.
-The `IntraProcessManager` contains a `std::map<std::string, std::vector<IPCSubscription_info_t>>` object where it is possible to retrieve all the `IPCSubscription_info_t` related to a specific topic.
+The `IntraProcessManager` contains a `std::map<std::string, std::vector<SubscriptionInfo>>` object where it is possible to retrieve all the `SubscriptionInfo` related to a specific topic.
 4. If IPC is enabled, `Node::create_subscription<MessageT>(...)` also creates a new `IPCWaitable : Waitable` object associated with the new `Subscription`.
 The `IPCWaitable` needs to have access to the ring buffer and to the `Subscription::any_callback` function pointer.
 It has an associated `rcl_guard_condition_t`